The Right Questions Before You Commit

 Not necessarily.
 The ability to meet in person is less important than the quality of communication and the relevance of previous work.
 Many effective agency relationships are conducted entirely remotely.
 Geography matters less than fit, process, and evidence of results.

 For a small business site of five to fifteen pages, four to eight weeks from brief to launch is reasonable.
 Significantly shorter suggests corners being cut.
-Significantly longer, without a clear reason, suggests capacity problems.
+Significantly longer, without a clear reason, suggests capacity problems or poor project management.
+The client side — providing content, images, and timely feedback — is usually what determines the actual timeline.

 Yes.
 You should own the domain, the hosting account, and all website files.
 An agency that retains ownership of any of these has leverage over the business relationship that should not exist.
-Always ensure ownership is transferred clearly at the end of the project.
+Always ensure ownership is transferred clearly at the end of the project, and that you have access credentials for everything before final payment is made.

 Rarely.
 The cheapest quote usually reflects a template build with minimal customisation, no SEO setup, and limited support.
-The question is not what the site costs to build but what it costs over time if it fails to generate enquiries or requires constant maintenance.
+The right question is not what the site costs to build, but what it costs over time if it fails to generate enquiries or requires constant maintenance.
+A site that costs £800 to build and generates no enquiries for two years is not good value.

 Contact Us